The Ultimate Guide to Stain Maintenance for Log Homes.

 - A camera, digital or your phone, to take pictures of areas where you might have questions or want to discuss further with someone.

-- This Maintenance Checklist.
+- This Maintenance Guide

 Once you know what needs to be maintained, it is easier to put together a plan of attack to get the necessary work done in the least amount of time.
 It will also help you be prepared with the right tools and products when you go back to do the repairs.
 Use products made for the specific application.